Azure-Samples/data-factory-r-server-apache-spark-pipeline/README.md

     c.
 Clicking on one of the runs, one can check the stdout and stderr messages from running the job.

 2. Check the container for the output file
     a.
-Look in the `/output/model/` folder of the attached container for a file named 'model'.
+Look in the base folder of the attached container for a file named 'model'.
 This file contains the model object that can be used for prediction tasks.

 ## What is happening in the R script?
 Following sequence of steps happens while running the R script: